weewx/weewx/docs_src/usersguide/where.md

     `/var/log/syslog`

     !!! note
-        The log file is likely to contain only severe log messages.
+        On macOS, the log file is likely to contain only severe log messages.

 If the default for your system is inconvenient, or does not provide the logging fidelity that you require, then you may want to consider logging to a separate,